Introducing Fortified Rice to Myanmar

 PATH’s fortified rice project in Myanmar seeks to decrease micronutrient deficiencies in the population and create income generating opportunities along the way.
-With generous support from Livelihoods and Food Security Trust Fund/United National office for Project Services (LIFT/UNOPS), our team in Myanmar is working to bring nutritious fortified rice to market by creating a favorable policy environment, developing a local supply chain and distribution channels and generating sustainable consumer demand.
+With generous support from Livelihoods and Food Security Trust Fund/United National Office for Project Services (LIFT/UNOPS), our team in Myanmar is working to bring nutritious fortified rice to market by creating a favorable policy environment, developing local supply chain and distribution channels and generating sustainable consumer demand.

 Solid evidence base of more than 30 clinical trials, acceptability and feasibility studies, and market introductions from across the globe gives us confidence that fortified rice will be an effective tool to improve nutrition in Myanmar.
-Stay tuned for project updates.